clairefriers/Project2/README.md

 # Description of Data Set
 This dataset contains real estate transactions in Conneticut from 2001 through 2022.
 The data was obtained from the Conneticut State Department of Housing's open data resources.
 It includes 1,097,629 rows and 14 columns, with each row representing a property sale.

 Each sale in the dataset is identified by a unique serial number and includes the list year and the date the sale was recorded.
-The dataset also gives location information such as the town and street address where the transaction occured, along with coordinates where available.
-Financial data includes the assessed value of the property at the time of the sale, the actual sale amount, and the sales ratio (defined as sale amount divided by assessed value), which can be used to evaluate pricing dynamics or appraisal accuracy.
+The dataset also gives location information such as the town and street address where the sale was made.
+Financial data includes the assessed value of the property at the time of the sale, the actual sale amount, and the sales ratio.

 The dataset also categorizes the properties by type.
 This inlcudes Residential, Commercial, or Vacant Land, and specifies residential further into Single Family, Two Family, Three Family, and Four Family homes.